-Mensa Brands is largely inspired by the Thrasio business model and has adapted the model for its success, and to attract investors.
-Similar to Thrasio, Mensa identifies small businesses with a digital-first approach, having reputable founders, a base of loyal customers, and a revenue generation of $1-$10 million per annum.
+Mensa Brands is largely inspired by the Thrasio business model and has adapted the Thrasio business model for its success and to attract investors.
+Similar to the Thrasio business model, Mensa identifies small businesses with a digital-first approach, having reputable founders, a base of loyal customers, and a revenue generation of $1-$10 million per annum.
 It acquired a few rapidly-growing brands and started working on their portfolios.
-Then, the company utilised its marketing strategies, IT structures, inventory management, and industry knowledge to optimise the growth and development of the brands it acquired.
+Then, the company utilised the Thrasio business model’s marketing strategies, IT structures, inventory management, and industry knowledge to optimise the growth and development of the brands it acquired.

-The company leveraged its robust digital marketing competencies for effective brand story creation, creative copywriting, and world-class photography to give brands a push to scale.
-While Thrasio offered a 100% exit to the founders of the businesses, Mensa Brands purchased stakes in the brand and aimed to fully acquire them in the next five years.
-Once the brand is all set to work with a larger and more technically equipped team, Mensa employs its expertise in digital marketing and supply chain expansion to boost the acquired business.
+The company leveraged its robust digital marketing competencies, inspired by the Thrasio business model, for effective brand story creation, creative copywriting, and world-class photography to give brands a push to scale.
+While the Thrasio business model offered a 100% exit to the founders of the businesses, Mensa Brands purchased stakes in the brand and aimed to fully acquire them in the next five years, similar to the Thrasio business model.
+Once the brand is all set to work with a larger and more technically equipped team, Mensa employs its expertise, inspired by the Thrasio business model, in digital marketing and supply chain expansion to boost the acquired business

 Acquisition opportunities through the Mensa Brands Model